- Training & Events

 - Buyer's Guide

 There remains, however, no substitute for the involvement of well-trained and experienced analysts.
-Many practitioners mistakenly treat OA software as a mysterious “black box” that will provide them with answers without their active participation.
-Instead, the role of OA software is to increase the efficiency and effectiveness of, not replace, the OA practitioner.
+Many practitioners mistakenly treat oil analysis software as a mysterious “black box” that will provide them with answers without their active participation.
+Instead, the role of oil analysis software is to increase the efficiency and effectiveness of, not replace, the oil analysis practitioner.

 Figure 1.
 Iron Wear Rate in Loader Engine